gjtorikian/jekyll-last-modified-at/README.md

     date-format: '%d-%b-%y'
 ```

-You can also set `override-date: true` to have "last-modified-at" determine the datetime the file was first commited and use that to automatically set the post's `date` field.
-Will use `ctime` if there's no git information.
+You can also set `set-page-date: true` to have the plugin determine the datetime the file was first commited and use that to automatically set the post's default `date`.
+This will use the file's `ctime` if there's no git information.

 For sites with lots of documents using `last_modified_at`, there may be render
 performance improvement via: